 Since then I’ve kept my eyes open for deer kills during the winter.
 My limited experience has indicated that most deer kills happen during the winter and almost exclusively when there’s deep snow.
 Deer have the ability to run quickly for short distances; their long legs and jumping ability give them an advantage over an endurance predator like an Eastern coyote.
 However, with deep snow, the deer is slowed down and cannot run nearly as fast.
 My assumption is that this makes it much easier for a pack of coyotes to bring the deer down.
 It would also stand to reason that coyotes would begin hunting larger prey in deep snow as easier prey (such as voles and mice) are buried beneath three feet of snowy powder and ice.

 Which brings me back to my hike yesterday.
 Having heard about a deer kill site on a particular trail, I headed down to search for it.
 Shortly into my hike, I came across this:

-So as the winter’s snow (finally) begin to recede, I invite you to head out into your local wild areas to look for coyote evidence.
+So as the winter’s snow (finally) begins to recede, I invite you to head out into your local wild areas to look for coyote evidence.
 Dead deer are not the only sign to look for.
-Along frequently travelled paths, look for their prints and scat in the snow.
+Along frequently traveled paths, look for their prints and scat in the snow.
 Coyotes seem to use human trails when they can and will often mark their territory by defecating at trail intersections.
 If you keep your eyes open, you’ll be surprised at how prevalent these magnificent animals are in our area.